-For more information about setting the synchronization priority, see Chapter 8, "Using the Enhanced Remote Mirroring option," on page 135.
+For more information about setting the synchronization priority, see Chapter 8, "Using the Enhanced Remote Mirroring Option," on page 135.

 - When the mirror logical drive pair is in the Synchronization-in-Progress state, all host computer write data is copied to the remote system in processing the I/O. Controller I/O bandwidth and I/O latency affect host computer write performance.
-Host read performance is not affected by the mirror relationship. - The overall system performance is impacted when data is copied from the primary logical drive to the secondary logical drive and when the number of write operations that are permitted at one time are limited.
+Host read performance is not affected by the mirror relationship. - The overall DS4000 storage subsystem performance is impacted by the number of remote mirrors defined in the mirroring configurations and the number of write requests that need to be performed at a given time for all of the defined mirrors.
+The greatest impact occurs when the maximum number of Remote Mirroring pairs are defined and the I/Os to the primary LUNs are write only at the maximum I/O rate.
+Use the appropriate performance monitor to optimally define the maximum Remote Mirroring pairs for your applications.